forflo/yodl/README.md

 thinks are most likely to happen and one scenario that I only can dream of happening.
 These are:

-1. I will abandon this project, because my later job will eat up to much of my time.
+1. I will abandon this project, because my later job will eat up too much of my time.
-1. I will continue this project halfhearted and will never really be able to finish it, because my later job will eat up to much of my time.
+1. I will continue this project halfhearted and will never really be able to finish it, because my later job will eat up too much of my time.
 1. (Dream) I get paid to further develop Yodl.

 I'm currently searching for jobs that would allow me to/expect me to develop Yodl